OmarAz01/movie-rating-fullstack/README.md

 2- Make sure you have mysql installed
 3- Create an application.properties file for the backend under src/main/resources and fill it with the connection details that match your local MySQL installation
 4- Create a .env file for the frontend under src that includes: VITE_URL="Your spring url here"
-5- Build the maven application and run the maven project and the react project
+5- Build the maven application and run the maven project 6- Run the react project using "npm run dev"

 ## Snapshots